omegaatt36/instagramrobot/README.md

 go run cmd/web/main.go
 ```

-then you can open `http://localhost:8080` on your browser.
+Then you can open `http://localhost:8080` on your browser.